DohmBoyOG/GuiBuilder/README.md

 require(game.ReplicatedStorage.GuiBuilder.GuiBuilderClientMain)
 ```

-GuiBuilder inserts this LocalScript automatically; if you would like to load the module yourself, the automatic require can be disabled with AutoRequire setting in the settings menu.
+GuiBuilder inserts this LocalScript automatically; if you would like to load the module yourself, the automatic require can be disabled through the AutoRequire setting in the settings menu.

 # Creating custom GuiActions